netarchivesuite/hadoopifications/README.md

 hdfs dfs -cat 'outputFolder/part-r-*'
 ```

 Run this on the server `dkm_eld@narcana-suite01.statsbiblioteket.dk`.
-The netarchive files are available on TODO
+The netarchive files are available on `/mnt/netarkiv/`

 ## Generate input file